surajshende247/laptop_repairing_shop/README.md

 # Laptop Repairing Shop : Billing Software
-This is final project of first year for C++
+This is my final project for 1st year (SEM-II)